ParthShitole/BITSCTF-2023/Messed Up/README.md

 ```

-file command says that it is a data file which means that its unable to identify it as any datatype so to do a further analysis we check the header of the file
+file command says that it is a data file which means that it is unable to identify it as any known file type.We then decide to do a further analysis by checking the header of the file.

 ```